Manufacturing and Nonmanufacturing Costs

 • Cash (for various overhead costs paid with cash)

-Let’s see how the Factory Overhead account looks like for Friends Corporation.
+Let's see how the Factory Overhead account looks like for Friends Company.
 The company used $100 of light bulbs during March 20X9.
-The bulbs represent indirect materials (factory overhead) and their use is recorded as follows (entry from the Raw Materials topic repeated here for convenience):
+The bulbs represent indirect materials (i.e., factory overhead) and their use is recorded as follows (the entry for the Raw Materials is repeated here from an earlier discussion for convenience):

 3) Use of indirect raw materials in production: